Array

 Turn on Not visible.

 Select the layer and right click.
-Choose Color and make choose actor for the layers, such as blue.
+Choose Color and choose a color for the layers, such as blue.

 add color label to hidden layers in Photoshop